python-final-project-10-19/final_project/README.md

 # Book Share Pro

 ## Application Summary
 - Book Share Pro is a facebook integrated web community where users can post their personally owned books.
-When books are posted, users facebook friends and view and request to borrow the book through Book Share Pro application.
+When books are posted, facebook friends can view and request to borrow the book through Book Share Pro application.
 - Every users are required to login using Facebook credentials, and can only view and interact with their facebook friends within the application.

 ## Quick Start